alexzou08/alexzou08/README.md

 - 🔭 I’m currently working on data structures and algorithms
 - 🌱 I’m learning frameworks and full stack technologies
 - 👯 I’m looking to develop applications that are user-friendly and useful
-- 🤔 I’m seeking a job in Canada as software engineer
+- 🤔 I’m seeking a job in Canada as a software engineer
 - 💬 Ask me about learning coding from scratch
 - 📫 How to reach me: alexzou08@gmail.com
 - 😄 Pronouns: She/Her